Advanced Exercises: Interesting learning materials derived from The Barry Harris Workshop DVD and Barry Harris Harmonic Method for Guitar

 2. As part of the pickup (beat “four”)

 Basically, if you play them “my way” you’ll get all the musical juice from the original Barry Harris Workshop exercises plus a few added bonuses.
 A picture is worth a thousands notes, so here’s an example.

 I turned this (Original “Barry Harris Workshop” way):

 … into this (Phase one and Phase Two)

-See below for the complete set of exercises.
+See below (and the video) for the complete set of exercises.
 Don’t forget to read the practice suggestions!

-The Entire Exercises: Scales from different degrees using pickups
+The Entire Exercise Sheet Music: Scales from different degrees using pickups

 Without further ado…